etienne86/oc_p05_open_food_facts/README.md

 To do

-## How to use the programm (functional specifications), user stories
+## How to use the program (functional specifications), user stories

 Please follow the next steps:
 * Open your terminal (Linux and MacOS) or Windows PowerShell (Windows).